AHelplessStudent/dat250exp1-Handin/dat250-expass4.md

 }
 ```

-And got the same payload in the respons, meaning the PUT request succeeded.
+And got the same payload in the response, meaning the PUT request succeeded.
 I verified this with another GET request, and the same payload was returned.

 # Experiment 2: